oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 ```

 ## Pry into code
-This is its own talk but IEx.pry is useful for debugging.
+This is its own discussion but `IEx.pry` is useful for debugging.
+You will need to require `IEx` in a module before you can use `pry/0`.
+Notice in the example below that `require IEx` and `IEx.pry` are both used together. `pry/0` was new to me since I did not have a background in Ruby, and I also thought it was a weird name to use.
+It’s a lot like `debugger;` from JavaScript.

 ```
 defmodule say do
  require IEx